Soothing and healing with nature: phytotherapy

 - Essential oils should only be used in consultation with a doctor if you are pregnant or breastfeeding, suffer from skin conditions, respiratory diseases or epilepsy or have allergies.

 - Essential oils should only be used very sparingly on children.
 Do not use essential oils on children under 2 years of age.

 - Do not use oils if you have known allergies to particular ingredients.

 SWICA – because health is everything

 SWICA believes in combining conventional medicine and complementary medicine.
-Anything that benefits your health is positive.
-That's why SWICA supports alternative therapy methods and puts them on an equal footing with conventional medicine.
+Anything that benefits your health is a good thing.
+That's why SWICA supports complementary therapy methods and puts them on an equal footing with conventional medicine.
 You can find out more here.

 SWICA supports its customers by providing a generous contribution towards medicinal plant courses for home use under the COMPLETA PRAEVENTA and OPTIMA supplementary insurance plans.
 Discover even more offers relating to health literacy.

 The santé24 telemedicine service offers personal phytotherapy advice free of charge to all SWICA customers.
 The pharmacists at santé24 will give you expert advice on the effects and applications of medicinal plants and will answer any other questions you may have about medicines and dietary supplements.
 Find out more.

 By the way, supplementary insurance always provides valuable benefits in addition to those of your basic cover.
 You can purchase a plan from SWICA at any time, regardless of which insurer currently provides your basic cover.

 Would you like more information or a personal consultation?
 SWICA Client Services would be happy to assist.
 Call us on 0800 80 90 80 or send us a message using the contact form below.Request a personal consultation